 Modules are discovered from a modules root where each module type directory contains a module.yaml.
 The CLI scans custom roots (when provided) and the embedded catalog.
-Modules marked source: custom must be found in your custom root; others fall back to embedded.
+Modules marked source: custom must be found in your custom root; git/local source entries load metadata directly.

 Wiring rules